What is a sublease agreement?

 How to legally Sublease your New York City Apartment

-However, pursuant to New York State law, regardless of what your lease may say, most tenants have the legal right to sublet their apartment.
+However, according to New York State law, regardless of what your lease may say, most tenants have the legal right to sublet their apartment.
 Nevertheless, you still have to ask your landlord for permission to sublet your apartment.
 The formal procedure requires that you send a written request via certified mail, with return receipt requested.
 Included in your written request should be all the information about your proposed subtenant, and any other details of the arrangement such as the length of the sublease, and the amount of rent your subtenant will pay.

 Pursuant to New York Law, your landlord is required to provide you with a reasonable explanation for denying your request (e.g., your proposed sublet has poor credit or not enough income).
 Your landlord has 30 days to approve or reject your proposed sublet.
 If the landlord does not respond, that is legally viewed as an approval.